beyond88/php-7/README.md

 ## Anonymous classes
 Anonymous classes are useful for simple one-off objects.
 With anonymous classes you can define a class and instantiate an object inline.

+## Closure
+Closures are anonymous functions that are declared inline and assigned to a variable.
+It can be used as a callback for later execution.
+In PHP 5 it was already possible to bind an object to the scope of the closure as if it was a method.
+The “call” method is one of the PHP 7 features that was introduced to simplify the process.